 The Other Room

-As hip as The Great Escape is, it’s not the most snug space.
+As hip as The Great Escape is, it’s not the most snug or romantic place in Singapore.
 If you want to snuggle up on plush furniture under dim lights with a cocktail in hand, make your way to this hidden bar at The Marriott Tang Plaza Hotel.
 The prohibition-inspired bar specialises in bespoke cocktails and cask-finished spirits that’ll cater to pretty much any palate.
 We also really dig the bars mix of jazzy tunes and modern swing music that’ll get you in the mood for romance.

 The Other Room, Marriott Tang Plaza Hotel 320 Orchard Road #01-05, Singapore 238865